Virender Sehwag: Test career

 He scored a match-saving 151 in the second innings of the fourth Test in Adelaide.
 This was his first century in the second innings of a test match, and was notable in that he rejected his usual, aggressive batting style in favour of a more defensive approach which was the need of the hour.

 Sehwag continued his good form against South Africa, in the home series in April 2008, scoring 319 in the first Test at M. A. Chidambaram Stadium in Chennai, having reached 300 off just 278 balls, the fastest triple century in test history.
 Sehwag became only the third batsman after Sir Donald Bradman and Brian Lara to score 2 triple centuries in Test Cricket.
 He scored 257 runs the third day of the match, which was the most runs scored by an individual batsman on a single day of a Test match since 1954, when Denis Compton made 273 runs on the second day of the Nottingham Test against Pakistan.

 He has a habit of making big centuries, with his last eleven centuries having all been over 150, including two triple centuries and further three double centuries which surpassed Sir Donald Bradman's record of having seven consecutive centuries beyond 150.

-His knock of 201* was voted as the Best Test Batting Performance of 2008 by ESPNCricinfo.
+His knock of 201* at Galle on a turner vs a strong Sri Lankan attack of Murali, Mendis, Vaas and Kulasekara was voted as the Best Test Batting Performance of 2008 by ESPNCricinfo.